Correct CPR Hand Placement for Effective Chest Compressions

 In CPR, effective chest compressions start with the correct hand placement.
 It's essential to always ensure your hands are positioned accurately for the best results.

-For adults, position both hands at the center of the chest.
-For children, use 1 or 2 hands in the center, and for infants, use only 2 fingers in the center."
+• For adults, position both hands at the center of the chest.

-CPR Hands Placement for Adults
+Two-Handed CPR Technique for Adults

 Proper hand placement in CPR is crucial for effective chest compressions.
 For adults, place your hands in the center of the chest, between the nipples.
 Follow these chest compression steps to make sure that you are set correctly: